 There’s nothing quite like running in the rain.
 The combination of the cooling droplets kissing your skin, and the smug knowledge that you’re clearly some sort of level-nine badass.

 But there’s a downside, and I’m worried that it’s just me.

 I’ll be out there, running along, oblivious to anything nature can throw at me1.
-My gaze will be levelled firmly ahead of me because if I hunch over even slightly, it might look like I’m trying to shy away from the downpour.
+My gaze will be levelled firmly ahead, because if I hunch over even slightly, it might look like I’m trying to shy away from the downpour.
+I’m not.
+I’m bloody not.
 I revel in the sweet traction of my feet on the wet pavement as I power through the miles.
 And then…

 By the time I’ve realised what’s happening, I’ve already flattened a dozen or so of the snails who were innocently squirming2 their way from one side of the footpath to the other.
 Every time I go out in the rain, I see the same thing.
 Dozens, hundreds of the little slimy blighters, all on some inexplicable pilgrimage to the promised land at the other side of the pavement.